matiasvlevi/piapi/README.md

 The app uses neofetch to get the device's info.

+You can see what OS/distros have a recognized icon [here](https://raw.githack.com/matiasvlevi/serverfetch/main/web/public/distros.html)

 <img src="https://i.ibb.co/VHj15Ts/main.png" width="750px"></img>

 Your specified charts in `.apirc` are displayed below